TOSIT-IO/TDP/docs/ports.md

     - Sources
       - [YARN default configuration](https://hadoop.apache.org/docs/r3.1.1/hadoop-yarn/hadoop-yarn-common/yarn-default.xml)
   - ApplicationMaster
-    Ephemeral HTTPS port are open by each ApplicationMaster and cannot be restricted.
-The port are required to coordinates YARN tasks.
-They don't need to be accessible outside of the cluster.
-The YARN RessourceManager route the requests.
+    Ephemeral HTTPS port are open by each ApplicationMaster.
+The tdp-collection default range is 40000-50000 but is parameterised in the `tdp_var_defaults/hadoop/hadoop.yml` `yarn.app.mapreduce.am.job.client.port-range` property.These ports are required to coordinates YARN tasks.
+They don't need to be accessible outside of the cluster but can can be if the permitted by the network firewall.
+The YARN ResourceManager route the requests. *Note that this configuration on holds true for mapreduce jobs, not spark*.
-    - Port: large range
+    - Port: 40000-50000
     - Protocol: HTTP
     - Property: ``
     - External access: no